Delray Beach Medication Error Lawyer

 While difficult, it is possible to recover for your injuries, however – it will be necessary to show that the doctor’s (or nurse’s, or pharmacist’s) actions breached the prevailing standard of care expected of a reasonably careful doctor (or nurse, or pharmacist) in similar circumstances, and that that breach directly caused you, the plaintiff, tangible harm.
 It is not even necessary that the harm be physical – emotional and mental issues do count for malpractice purposes.

 Enlist An Experienced Lawyer

 Medication is supposed to be part of getting well, rather than the agent of getting more ill.
 However, sometimes mistakes do happen.
 If you have suffered harm due to a medication-related mistake, contacting an attorney to see whether or not you have a case for negligence may be a good first step.
-The Delray Beach medication error lawyers at the Leifer Law Firm will listen to your concerns, and do their best to work toward a fair outcome for all involved.
+The Delray Beach medication error lawyers at Leifer & Ramirez will listen to your concerns, and do their best to work toward a fair outcome for all involved.
 Call today to schedule a free consultation.